reinhard-brandstaedter/solarflow-control/README.md

 docker pull rbrandstaedter/solarflow-control:latest
 ```

-Currently most of the parameters for the controlling must be provided via environment variables passed to the container.
+The parameters for the control script can bei either provided via environment variables or via config file ```config.ini``` located in the execution directory of the script, or the root directory of the container.
 Before we start running the control process let's take a look at the variables needed for steering:

 *General Configuration*